Council of Five Elders: Leading up to the creation of the council

-Hideyoshi had been slowly changing in demeanor as the invasions of Korea (in attempt to conquer both Korea and China) were failing.
+Hideyoshi's demeanor slowly changed as the invasions of Korea (attempts to conquer both Korea and China) were failing.
 Hideyoshi himself had not joined the Korean Campaigns and assigned vassals in his command to head the campaign.
 He sent his final force of 140,000 to Korea in 1597, but the efforts were fruitless.

-Hideyoshi's execution of family members were also one of the reasons for questioning his sanity during this period.
+Hideyoshi's execution of family members was another reason for questioning his sanity during this period.
 Before the birth of his son Hideyori, he had adopted his nephew, Toyotomi Hidetsugu, to be his heir in 1591 because Hidetsugu had helped Hideyoshi in his campaigns.
 Once Hideyori was born, he ordered Toyotomi Hidetsugu to commit ritual suicide on Mount Kōya, this causing Hideyoshi's only possible heir to be his infant son Hideyori.
 The people closest to Hidetsugu, such as his family and retainers, were also put to death.

-In 1595 Toyotomi Hideyoshi officially announced five laws and ordinances (Japanese: 御定五ヶ条 Onkite Gokajō) to maintain the stability of the regime and overcome the upheaval of politics after the removal of Hidetsugu.
+In 1595 Toyotomi Hideyoshi officially announced five laws and ordinances (Gokajo No Goseimon) to maintain the stability of the regime and overcome the upheaval of politics after the removal of Hidetsugu.

 On the "fifteenth day of the seventh month", the senior daimyō under order gathered at Maeda Toshiie's residence in Fushimi to renew their pledge of loyalty to Hideyori.
-On the "fifth day of the eighth month", 13 days before his death (which took place on the 18th day of the 8th month of the third year of the Keichō era, Hideyoshi issued an order to the Elders stating that children of various generals shall go to Osaka Castle, once Hideyori has moved there.
+On the "fifth day of the eighth month", 13 days before his death (on the 18th day of the 8th month of the third year of the Keichō era), Hideyoshi issued an order to the Elders requiring that children of various generals go to Osaka Castle, once Hideyori had moved there.

-Hideyoshi's health started to degenerate after falling ill in the later half of 1598.
+Hideyoshi's health declined after he fell ill in the later half of 1598.
 Realizing he would need to find a way to ensure the installation of his son as heir following his death, he called out to certain trusted daimyō to grant his final request:

 Until Hideyori reaches adulthood, I am asking for the help of the people whose names are listed in this document.
 This is the only request I want to make.